 - Extreme hunger.

-- Apparent lack of supervision.
+- There is an apparent lack of supervision.

 - Abandonment.